Room 222: Books and comics

 A series of novels based on characters and dialog of the series was written by William Johnston and published by Tempo Books in the early 1970s.
 Dell Comics published a comic book for four issues during 1970 and 1971.

-Home media
+Home media and rights

-Shout!
-Factory has released the first two seasons of Room 222 on DVD in Region 1.
+In 2009 and 2010, Shout!
+Factory sublicensed the home videos rights from Fox, releasing the first two seasons of the show on DVD in Region 1.
 As of 2022, these releases have been discontinued and are out of print.
 It is unknown if the remaining three seasons will be released.
+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Room 222 was included in the deal.